mistic100/ESPHome-IRremoteESP8266/README.md

 #### Horizontal swing

-Whether horizontal swing is supported is normally derived from the `model` (it is enabled for `ARRAH2E` and `ARJW2`).
-Some indoor units share one of these remote protocols but physically lack motorized horizontal vanes — on those units sending a horizontal/both swing command is rejected by the unit.
-Use the optional `horizontal_swing` option to override the model-based default and hide the `HORIZONTAL` / `BOTH` swing modes:
+Use this option to disable horizontal swing regardless of your remote (it is enabled for `ARRAH2E` and `ARJW2`).
+Set it to `false` if your unit uses one of these protocols but actually lack horizontal swing.

 ```yaml
 climate: